 Signing up for a competition at TNC is a great way to meet other climbers, get more involved with the local climbing community, and have a ton of fun while working on improving your climbing skills.

 Despite the name, most “comps” are much more friendly than competitive.
 Think of it like mini-golf: you carry a scorecard but you don’t need to take it seriously!

 As well, you do not need to be a very strong climber to sign up; if you can do a lot of the yellow-tape bouldering problems in our gym then you’re ready to compete.

 You’ll see 3 kinds of competitions here at True North Climbing:

-- Tour de Bloc bouldering comps: The Tour de Bloc is Canada’s national series of bouldering comps.
-There are local comps across the country, regional championships for the Atlantic, East & West regions, and then a national championship.
+- Tour de Bloc bouldering comps: The Tour de Bloc is Canada’s longest-running series of bouldering competitions.
 The format typically has a large number of bouldering problems available (40-60 is typical), and usually your top 6 problems count toward your score.
-There are 4 categories at each of these comps:
+There are 3 categories at each of these comps:

 - Recreational: for people who don’t climb very hard, and mainly just want to have fun.

 - Experienced: for better climbers who push themselves a little more.

 - Open: for the top climbers who are serious about competing.
 At each comp the open competitors first do a Qualifying round; the top 6-8 men and women then advance to a final round where they face 4 or 5 new problems that they have not seen before (called “isolation format”).
 The finals are always an exciting spectacle for all the other climbers to watch.